• Welcome to the ShrimperZone forums.

 Like one of the biggest ever developments in Southend type project?

 I work as a commercial finance broker.
 An indicative terms letter is purely as it suggests.
 It sets out the potential loan terms that can be offered by the lender.
 It is in no way a formal agreement of any loan.
 The usual process that follows is this; The indicative terms are offered by the lender in a letter that also sets out the key information required by the lender to assess the request.
 The client accepts the indicative terms providing all necessary information to the lender.
-The lender undertakes financial and risk due diligence and if happy to proceed then issues the client with a formal loan agreement to sign..
-Assuming the client signs then next steps are valuation instructions and appointment of solicitors by both the client and the lender to complete all legal due diligence with all terms and conditions of the loan and all legal due diligence to be confirmed as in order before the loan can be drawn.
+The lender undertakes financial and risk DD and if happy to proceed then issues the client with a formal loan agreement to sign..
+Assuming the client signs then next steps are valuation instructions and appointment of solicitors by both the client and the lender to complete all legal DD with all terms and conditions of the loan and all legal DD to be confirmed as in order before the loan can be drawn.

 A lot depends if the process has started yet or not.
 42 days includes weekends so in terms of working days if the process is in its infancy then from my experience there is no a lot of time to get this loan in place.